 With a cost of living that’s 8.1% lower than the National Average, Dallas is an incredibly attractive area to young professionals.
 Likewise, for families that want to build their careers and develop new and existing businesses.
 It certainly doesn’t hurt the opportunities existing in Texas, especially the Dallas-Fort Worth area.

-That’s where there is no personal or corporate income tax for the state let alone any local or state that is collected for Dallas residents.
+That’s where there is no personal or corporate income tax for the state, let alone any local or state taxes that are collected for Dallas residents.
 This is due in part to the many relationships through Foreign Trade Zones.
 Also, how the city impacts the global economy.
-Dallas is ranked an Alpha- status city, surpassing Houston to the south that has Beta+ status.
+Dallas is ranked an Alpha-status city, surpassing Houston to the south, which has Beta+ status.

 What to do?

 The city is home to a multitude of corporate headquarters.
 For example, 7-Eleven, Gamestop, Dr Pepper Snapple Group, Chili’s, Dave & Buster’s, Frito-Lay, and Rolex.
-This creates ample opportunity for employment.
+This creates ample employment opportunities.
 But most importantly, industry is the bloodline of Dallas.
 It has a status of being a major hub for commerce, computers, energy, manufacturers, and medical research.

-Costs of entertainment and food are also run at the same levels as overall cost of living, which allows for people to enjoy themselves to the fullest.
-There are many grocery store options such as Whole Foods and Central Market.
+Costs of entertainment and food are also run at the same levels as the overall cost of living, which allows people to enjoy themselves to the fullest.
+There are many grocery store options, such as Whole Foods and Central Market.
 And don’t forget, Dallas has the largest farmers’ market in the United States.
-Millions go every year, every day to see the latest produce and other select delicacies and goods farmers and other vendors offer.
+Millions go every year, every day, to see the latest produce and other select delicacies and goods that farmers and other vendors offer.

 should seriously consider a move to the Dallas area.